What was The Buzz in February?

 Raconteur have ranked the suitability of UK cities for hybrid working based on index scores for factors considered important for enabling and maintaining hybrid-working arrangements.
-See how your area fares: click here
+See how your area fares: UK hybrid working map

 The first edition of the London PropTech Show (15 and 16 February) featured two days an exhibition, conference and visitors throughout the event.
 You can read about their full event round up here.
 If you want to find out about other Real Estate events happening in 2023, you can see our roundup here.